 Despite being a convenient payment method when at home, our latest research reveals that debit cards and most credit cards charge for use abroad, sometimes considerably, which is why holidaymakers should consider taking out a more cost-effective card if they expect to use their plastic during a trip.

-Indeed, our research shows that some debit cards can charge £9.50 for a £200 cash withdrawal, while credit cards can charge £11.96 for the same transaction, not to mention conversion or usage fees: there is typically a 2.75% to 2.99% conversion fee on the amount you spend on top of a set charge for ATM withdrawals, which can be between £1 and £5 for each transaction, and these can be applied every time the card is used.
-It can all add up to a high but wholly unnecessary expense – particularly when there are fee-free cards specifically designed for use abroad.
+Indeed, our research shows that some debit cards can charge £9.50 for a £200 cash withdrawal, while credit cards can charge £11.96 for the same transaction, not to mention conversion or usage fees: there is typically a 2.75% to 2.99% conversion fee on the amount you spend on top of a set charge for ATM withdrawals, which can be between £1 and £5 for each transaction, and these can be applied every time the card is used - and that's before interest is taken into account.

 But what if you want to be truly budget-conscious with your holiday spending?
-Well, that's where pre-paid travel cards can come in.
+Well, that's where prepaid travel cards can come in.

-Compare the top travel credit cards
+Compare the best credit cards for travel

-Check out the best pre-paid travel cards
+Check out the top prepaid travel cards